 - The leaves are also dried and may then be used to make a herbal tea, as can also be done with the nettle’s flowers.

-Most of this information is from Hedgerow Medicine
+Most of this information comes from Hedgerow Medicine.

 - Nettle top tea for spring tonic